OutlierVentures/MoneyCirclesPoc/README.md

  * Ensure that `poc1-dev.moneycircles.com` resolves to the IP of your development machine (e.g. by adding `127.0.0.1 poc1-dev.moneycircles.com` to your hosts file)
  * Create a BitReserve application of your own, configure it like you want it and configure its attributes like Client ID in `config.json`.
 * A [BitReserve account](https://bitreserve.org/signup) for authenticating as a user
-* A second [BitReserve account](https://bitreserve.org/signup) to serve as the global administrator account (e.g. @moneycircles).
-The global administrator needs to use Pound Sterling as the Currency in the BitReserve settings.
+* A second [BitReserve account](https://bitreserve.org/signup) to serve as the global Circle Vault account (e.g. @moneycircles).
+The Circle Vault needs to use Pound Sterling as the Currency in the BitReserve settings.

 ### Install instructions